JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_1.md

 They are irrelevant for the background such that we don't need to write them down explicitly.
 "Unfortunately" we need to write `args...` such that Julia actually knows that we have a method that accepts those three arguments.
 The `...` basically stands for as many arguments as you want.

-Note: `sethue` is the same as `setcolor` but doesn't mess with the opacity
+*Note: `sethue` is the same as `setcolor` but doesn't mess with the opacity.*

+To draw a white background use the following:

 ```julia
 BackgroundAction(